recepgunden1/user-login/README.md

-## PyQt5 Kullanici Girisi
+## PyQt5 USER LOGIN

- - Bu program bir database e baglanarak pyqt5 arayuzu ile temsili bir kullanıcı girisi yapmayi saglar.
+ - This program connects to a database and allows a representative user to log in via the pyqt5 interface.